On a trip to Patagonia, I found myself with 1 day in Santiago, the capital of Chile. And I’m so glad I did!

 Santiago is one of the gateway cities, along with Buenos Aires in Argentina, if you’re heading to Patagonia.
 It’s easy to catch buses or hop on flights to head further south.
 You may also find yourself with one full day in Santiago while in transit to one of Chile’s many popular spots, like the Lake District, Valparaiso, Atacama Desert, or even Easter Island.

-So if you’re like me, you might be asking yourself – Now that I have a day in Santiago, how do I make it a terrific one?
+So if you’re like me, you might be asking yourself – Now that I have a day in Santiago, what should I do?

 Below, you’ll find ideas for planning your entire day and exactly what I did with just 24 hours in Santiago.